-Ms. Padalkar has been appointed to the Board of Directors of HDFC International Life & Re since September 18, 2018.
+Ms. Padalkar has been appointed to the Board of Directors of HDFC International Life & Re since September 18, 2018

-Richard Charnock
+Richard Charnock Director

-Mr. Richard Charnock is CEO of Aberdeen Standard Capital (formerly Standard Life Wealth) and Chairman of Aberdeen Private Wealth Management Limited.
+Mr. Richard Charnock is CEO of Aberdeen Standard Capital (formerly Standard Life Wealth) and Director of Aberdeen Standard Capital International Limited (formerly Aberdeen Private Wealth Management Limited).
 He joined Standard Life in February 2007 with a brief to create and launch Standard Life Wealth (renamed Aberdeen Standard Capital in January 2019) in the market.
 Mr. Charnock oversaw the acquisition of Newton Private Client business in 2013, to position Aberdeen Standard Capital as a major provider of discretionary fund management in the UK wealth management sector.